 Early diagnosis is crucial to ensure that your child receives the treatment he or she needs.
 Communication and language develop in the first few years of life, so earlier treatment can dramatically improve outcomes.

-If you are concerned your child may have an Autism Spectrum Disorder, schedule an appointment with your pediatrician to discuss your concerns and request a referral to the Knights of Columbus Development Center at Cardinal Gennon Children’s Hospital.
+If you are concerned your child may have an Autism Spectrum Disorder, schedule an appointment with your pediatrician to discuss your concerns and request a referral to the Knights of Columbus Development Center at Cardinal Glennon Children’s Hospital.
 Our multidisciplinary team will make specific recommendations for interventions for your child.